n8n-io/n8n-docs/docs/getting-started/key-components/workflow.md

 Templates provide:

 * A way to get started quickly: we might already have a template that does what you need.
-* Examples of what you can build, and best practices for creating your own workflows.
+* Examples of what you can build
+* Best practices for creating your own workflows

 ### Use a workflow template